 - Joint pain

-- Tell your doctor or nurse if you are taking any other medications or have changed medications.
-Some can affect the way leuprolide acetate works.
-Include:
+- Some medications can affect the way leuprolide acetate works.
+Tell your doctor or nurse if you are taking any other medications or have changed medications, including:

 - Medications that require a prescription

 - Medications that don’t require a prescription (over the counter)

 - Herbal remedies

 - Do not take this medication if you are pregnant.
 Tell your doctor immediately if you think you may be pregnant.

 - If you are sexually active, you should use birth control while on this medication.
 Make an appointment with your gynecologist, and speak with him or her about choosing an option that will be safe and effective for you.